-- Opportunity costs of investing in inventory
+- Opportunity costs of investing in inventory.

-- Storage costs for facility maintenance, a variety of
+- Storage costs for facility maintenance.

-- Inventory service costs covering insurance and software applications
+- Inventory service costs covering insurance and software applications.

-- Inventory risks costs when shrinkage and obsolescence happen
+- Inventory risks costs when shrinkage and obsolescence happen.

 You need to keep your carrying costs at about 25% of your inventory value.
-If you want to reduce your expenditure on carrying costs, you can start by reducing the size of your inventory.
+If you want to reduce your expenditure on the carrying costs, you can start by reducing the size of your inventory.